tlswg/tls13-spec/draft-ietf-tls-tls13.md

 | early_data [[this document]]             |         Yes |     Clear |

-This document reuses two registries defined in {{RFC5246}}.
+In addition, this document defines two new registries to be maintained by IANA

--  TLS SignatureAlgorithm Registry: The registry has been initially populated with the values described in {{signature-algorithms}}.
-Future values in the range 0-63 (decimal) inclusive are assigned via Standards Action {{RFC2434}}.
-Values in the range 64-223 (decimal) inclusive are assigned via Specification Required {{RFC2434}}.
+-  TLS SignatureScheme Registry: Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{RFC2434}}.
-  Values from 224-255 (decimal) inclusive are reserved for Private Use {{RFC2434}}.
+  Values with the first byte 255 (decimal) are reserved for Private Use {{RFC2434}}.
+This registry SHALL have a "Recommended" column.

--  TLS HashAlgorithm Registry: The registry has been initially populated with the values described in {{signature-algorithms}}.
-Future values in the range 0-63 (decimal) inclusive are assigned via Standards Action {{RFC2434}}.
-Values in the range 64-223 (decimal) inclusive are assigned via Specification Required {{RFC2434}}.
+  The registry [shall be/ has been] initially populated with the values described in
-  Values from 224-255 (decimal) inclusive are reserved for Private Use {{RFC2434}}.

-[[TODO: This does not reuse the registry anymore.
-Write the appropriate text for the new registry.]]

-In addition, this document defines a new registry to be maintained by IANA.
+  {{signature-algorithms}}.
+The following values SHALL be marked as "Recommended": ecdsa_secp256r1_sha256, ecdsa_secp384r1_sha384, rsa_pss_sha256, rsa_pss_sha384, rsa_pss_sha512, ed25519.

 - TLS ConfigurationExtensionType Registry: Values with the first byte in the range 0-254 (decimal) are assigned via Specification Required {{RFC2434}}.